opmusix/MPV-Auto-Skip-OP-ED/README.md

 * **Smart Chapter Detection** — Recognizes common names such as `OP`, `Opening`, `ED`, `Ending`, `NCOP`, `NCED`, etc.
 * **Protected Chapters** — Avoids likely narrative sections such as `Prologue`, `Scene`, `Preview`, `Recap`, and others.
-* **Heuristic Fallback** — For files without useful OP/ED names, the script estimates likely sections using chapter duration and position in the video.
+* **Heuristic Fallback** — For files without useful OP/ED names, estimates likely sections using chapter duration and position in the video.
-* **Countdown Before Skipping** — Automatically detected OP/ED sections show an OSD countdown before being skipped.
+* **Countdown Before Skipping** — Shows an OSD countdown before automatically skipping an OP or ED.
-* **Long Chapter Protection** — Named OP/ED chapters longer than the configured `max_auto_duration` are **not automatically skipped**.
-Instead, the script asks you:
+* **Instant Skip Mode** — Set an OP/ED timer to `0.0` to skip the section immediately when playback enters it.
-  `Skip?
-Press Space`
+* **Long Chapter Protection** — Named OP/ED chapters longer than `max_auto_duration` are not automatically skipped.
+Instead, the script shows `Skip?
+Press Space` and waits for manual confirmation.
-* **Easy Cancel** — Press `Space` during the automatic countdown to cancel the skip.
+* **Easy Cancel** — Press `Space` during an automatic countdown to cancel the skip.
 By default, playback resumes immediately.
 * **Seek to Cancel** — Seeking during an automatic countdown cancels the pending skip.
-* **Smart Re-Arm** — Rewinding far enough can make a previously handled OP/ED eligible for skipping again.
+* **Smart Re-Arm** — Rewinding far enough can make a previously handled OP/ED eligible again.
 * **Independent OP/ED Toggles** — Enable or disable OP and ED skipping separately.
 * **Single-File Configuration** — All normal settings are kept in one clearly marked `config` section at the top of the script.